-How the MCU Was Made: ‘Captain America: Civil War’ and Crafting a New Spider-Man
+How 'Captain America: Civil War' Was Made & the Spider-Man Deal Explained

 “It never got to draft.
 We started out working on a Captain America 3 and what would that be, picking up the thread that had been left behind by Winter Soldier.
 So it was Bucky, it was Steve and the ramifications of digging deeper into that relationship.”

-One day, as the two were working in their office, Marvel Studios president poked his head in the door and said two words: “Civil War.”
+One day, as the two were working in their office, Marvel Studios president Kevin Feige poked his head in the door and said two words: “Civil War.”
 This was of course referring to the famous comics arc that saw Captain America and Tony Stark fighting each other, with other members of the Avengers forced to choose sides.
 This would mark a serious yet exciting challenge for the filmmaking team, but while Markus and McFeely then set about crafting an entirely new story, McFeely maintains that some aspects of their original Captain America 3 story idea remain:

 “A lot of that movie is still in [Civil War],” explains McFeely.
 “The central theme, even the way [Daniel Brühl’s character] Zemo is operating, are from that iteration.”

 Adapting Civil War would not only necessitate the appearance of a lot of MCU characters, but also a renegotiation of Robert Downey Jr.’s contract.
+And that was complicated.

 When Downey was first approached about appearing in Civil War, it was for a smaller role that would only require about three weeks of work.
 It appears this iteration of the film was a bit more Cap-centric, but Downey countered that Tony Stark should have a more substantial role in the film’s plot.
-And while Marvel Studios head Kevin Feige was all for it, the notoriously cheap and prickly Marvel Entertainment CEO Ike Perlmutter balked.
-When Downey asked for a bigger role—and thus a bigger payday—Perlmutter reportedly ordered Markus and McFeely to write Iron Man out of the script.
+And while Feige was all for it, the notoriously cheap and prickly Marvel Entertainment CEO Ike Perlmutter balked.
+When Downey asked for a bigger role — and thus a bigger payday — Perlmutter reportedly ordered Markus and McFeely to write Iron Man out of the script.

 In these early days when it was unclear if Downey would be a part of Captain America 3, Anthony Russo revealed that they considered adapting the Madbomb from the Captain America comics instead: